This content was last reviewed around March 2025.

 3. Are there any specific contractual requirements for cloud outsourcing?

-Generally, an outsourcing entity should enter into an appropriate agreement with its cloud service provider that sufficiently manages the risk associated with sharing clients' "nonpublic personal information" ("NPPI") across country borders and prevents sharing clients' NPPI with third parties.
+Agreements with a cloud service provider should sufficiently manage the risk associated with sharing clients' "nonpublic personal information" ("NPPI") across country borders and prevent sharing clients' NPPI with third parties in accordance with applicable laws.

 4. When does cloud outsourcing fall within the scope of the rules?

-While there are no SEC regulations specific to services provided by cloud vendors, the scope of the SEC's approach to the use of third parties for record-keeping and storage has remained broad over the years.
+While there are no SEC regulations specific to services provided by cloud vendors, the scope of the SEC's approach to using third parties for recordkeeping and storage has remained broad over the years.
 SEC guidance in the form of risk alerts and Financial Industry Regulatory Authority ("FINRA") reports for BDs will likely be the way that these regulators continue to set expectations regarding cloud outsourcing.

 In addition, the use of a cloud service vendor for data storage by any BD entities would be considered outsourcing under FINRA guidance.
-Accordingly, a BD must conduct appropriate due diligence prior to the implementation of such a vendor's services and procedures for ongoing supervision, which may involve: (i) using programmatic checks through business operations; (ii) including the procedures in the contracts with the vendors; (iii) requiring status reports and periodic meetings; and (iv) testing and reviewing the vendor's procedures.
+Accordingly, a BD must conduct appropriate due diligence prior to the implementation of such a vendor's services, and procedures for ongoing supervision.
+These may involve (i) using programmatic checks through business operations, (ii) including the procedures in the contracts with the vendors, (iii) requiring status reports and periodic meetings and (iv) testing and reviewing the vendor's procedures.

 5. Does the outsourcing need to be notified to the regulator?